peterjc/ccn/README.md

 > on Applied Dynamical Systems (SIADS) 12(1), pp. 352-382.
 > http://dx.doi.org/10.1137/100819795 http://arxiv.org/abs/1211.6334

-The current version (v1.1.0) was extended to construct a reduced lattice, and the modified script provided as a supplementary file for the manuscript:
+The minor version (v1.1.0) was extended to construct a reduced lattice, and the modified script provided as a supplementary file for the manuscript:

 > Hiroko Kamei and Haibo Ruan (2021) "Reduced Lattices of Synchrony Subspaces